vert-x3/vertx-mongo-client/README.md

 });
 ```

-To specify if the update should upsert or update multiple documents, use the `updateWithOptions` operation and pass in the an `UpdateOptions` object.

-UpdateOptions
- - `multi` set to true to update multiple documents
- - `upsert` set to true to insert the document if the query doesn't match
- - `writeConcern` the write concern for this operation

 ## Replace

-Replaces a document in a collection.
+Replaces one document in a collection.

 This is similar to the update operation, however it does not take any [Update Operators](http://docs.mongodb.org/manual/reference/operator/update-field/).
 Instead it replaces the entire document with the one provided.